 Nitrate in Drinking Water

 Nitrate is a compound that naturally occurs and has many human-made sources.
 Nitrate is in some lakes, rivers, and groundwater in Minnesota.
+You cannot taste, smell, or see nitrate in water.
 Consuming too much nitrate can be harmful—especially for babies.

-The U.S. Environmental Protection Agency (EPA) standard for nitrate in drinking water is 10 milligrams of nitrate (measured as nitrate-nitrogen) per liter of drinking water (mg/L).* Drinking water with levels of nitrate at or below 10 mg/L is considered safe for everyone in your family.
+The U.S. Environmental Protection Agency (EPA) standard for nitrate in drinking water is 10 milligrams of nitrate (measured as nitrogen) per liter of drinking water (mg/L).* Drinking water with levels of nitrate at or below 10 mg/L is considered safe for everyone.

-*One milligram per liter (mg/L) is the same as 1 part per million.
+*One milligram per liter (mg/L) is roughly the same as 1 part per million.

 If you have a private well

-Here are some recommendations on how to prevent and address nitrate contamination:
+Below are recommendations on how to prevent and address nitrate contamination.
+You can access a PDF version at Nitrate in Well Water (PDF).

 - Keep nitrate sources away from your well.
 Sources may include fertilizer, septic systems, and animal waste.

-If nitrate is detected in your water, there may be other contaminants in the water as well.
-Drinking water with levels of nitrate above 10 mg/L can lead to immediate health problems for some people.
+If nitrate is detected in your well water, there may be other contaminants in the water as well.
+Drinking water with levels of nitrate above 10 mg/L can lead to immediate health problems for infants below the age of six months and people with certain health problems.
 If nitrate is detected in your water at levels above 10 mg/L, follow these steps:

-- Find and get rid of any potential sources of nitrate contamination.
-The Protect Your Well page can help you identify sources to check.
+- Find and remove potential sources of nitrate contamination on your property.
+Protecting Your Well can help you identify sources to check.

 If you are on a public water system

 Your public water system regularly tests for nitrate and ensures levels meet the EPA standard.
+Your public water system will let you know if they detect nitrate at a level above the EPA standard.
 You can find the level of nitrate detected in the system serving where you live by reading the system’s Water Quality Report (also known as a Consumer Confidence Report [CCR]).
-You can call your public water system to get a paper copy of your CCR, or you may be able to find it online at Find Your Local CCR.
-You can find the level of nitrate detected in the systems serving places other than where you live by contacting the water system.
+Search for your Consumer Confidence Report (CCR) online or contact your public water system to get a paper copy.
+If you want to find the level of nitrate for a place besides your home, contact the water system serving that location.

 Nitrate occurs naturally and at safe and healthy levels in some foods (such as spinach and carrots) and comes from natural processes, such as plant decay.
-Nitrate is used to preserve processed meats and is in many fertilizers used on yards, golf courses, and crops.
+Nitrate is in many fertilizers used on yards, golf courses, and crops.
 Other sources of nitrate include discharge from sewage systems and animal wastes.

 Natural processes can cause low levels of nitrate in drinking water—usually less than 3 mg/L. The health concern is with levels of nitrate over 10 mg/L. High levels of nitrate in water can be a result of runoff or leakage from fertilized soil, wastewater, landfills, animal feedlots, septic systems, or urban drainage.
 It can be difficult to pinpoint where the nitrate in drinking water comes from because there are many possibilities.

 Nitrate has been detected in surface water and groundwater in many places in Minnesota.
-Land use and hydrogeology both affect the levels of nitrate found in water.
-MDH data show that about 3.6 percent of all private wells constructed in Minnesota since 1991 have nitrate levels above 3 mg/L. Levels above 3 mg/L suggest human-made sources of nitrate have contaminated the water.
-Most of the newly-constructed wells with nitrate levels above 3 mg/L are in central and southeastern Minnesota.
+Both land use and hydrogeology affect the levels of nitrate in water.
+MDH data show that about 4 percent of all private wells constructed in Minnesota since 1991 have nitrate levels above 3 mg/L. While 3 mg/L is less than the EPA standard, it is suggests human-made sources of nitrate have contaminated the water and the level could increase over time.
+Most newly-constructed wells with nitrate levels above 3 mg/L are in central and southeastern Minnesota.
 Newly-constructed wells with levels of nitrate above 10 mg/L are concentrated in central and southwestern Minnesota.
+The Minnesota Department of Agriculture (MDA) Township Testing Program found that over 10 percent of the private wells sampled in some townships in southwestern, southeastern, central, and north-central Minnesota have nitrate levels above 10 mg/L.

 The Minnesota Pollution Control Agency (MPCA) found that 27 percent of surface water samples had nitrate levels above 10 mg/L. Southern Minnesota had the highest levels of nitrate.
 You can read more at Report on Nitrogen in Surface Water.